 Wicksell articulated a principle of unanimity, which he relaxed to a practical rule of approximate unanimity.
 Wicksell recognized that this shift to approximate unanimity involved the creation of a tradeoff.
-True unanimity would ensure that people would not have to pay taxes for activities they were not willing to support.
+True unanimity would insure that people would not have to pay taxes for activities they were not willing to support.
 But it would also prove costly to any effort of trying truly to work out arrangements for collective support.
 Some modest movement away from unanimity might, Wicksell thought, be a reasonable compromise to expediency.
 James Buchanan and Gordon Tullock (1962) subsequently converted this compromise to expediency into a framework for constitutional analysis, and which can be traced through to the contemporary scholarship on public choice and constitutional economics.
-10 In any case, Wicksell accepted Wagner's treatment of the state as a form of enterprise, and sought to articulate a framework for governance that would bring principle and practice more closely together.
+In any case, Wicksell accepted Wagner's treatment of the state as a form of enterprise, and sought to articulate a framework for governance that would bring principle and practice more closely together.

 There is an often overlooked relationship between Wicksell's new principle of just taxation and the older tradition from Justi to Wagner emphasizing state entrepreneurship.
-When the crown offers a particular public service for adoption, it has to propose a scheme of taxation that closely fits the beneficiaries of this service, thereby securing something approaching unanimity parliament.
-For this to happen, however, requires that the landscape of political parties corresponds closely to different social groups which can be clearly distinguished in terms of their demand for particular services, and for purposes of taxation.
+When the crown offers a particular public service for adoption, it has to propose a scheme of taxation that closely fits the beneficiaries of this service.
+In this sense, near unanimity can be secured in parliament.
+This requires, however, that the landscape of political parties closely corresponds to different social groups which can be clearly distinguished in terms of their demand for particular services, and for purposes of taxation.
 When that approach fails, and unanimity cannot be secured, the only recourse left is for the crown - thought of as the producer of goods and services for the public - to organize state entrepreneurship and finance the production through the revenue of the state enterprise.
 These revenues do not entail excess burdens, and conform to the new principle of just taxation.